dustinpfister/blog_posts/_posts/threejs-examples-weird-face-one.md

 ### There are morph attributes of buffer geometry also

 This is a threejs project example that I started before I got around to looking into [morph attributes of buffer geometry objects](/2023/02/03/threejs-buffer-geometry-morph-attributes).
 Although I will be observing this feature of buffer geometry with any future revisions of this that may or may not come to pass, this might not be such a good post to read when it comes to really learning a thing or two about animation at this time.
+The R0 version of lerp geo that I used in R0 of this example which as this writing is still the latest will use the vector3 lerp method to tradition all of the points of a geometry from one position to another.
+Although this works okay the same can be done with morph attributes, and it is also a great way to make these kinds of transitions not just with a [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/) but all buffer geometry attributes as well.

 ### Check out the dae file loader as a way to load assets that are exported from blender